Design, Defined | Midcentury Modern

 Hans Wegner influenced in the way furniture was viewed in the 1950s and 1960s with the concept of using minimalistic designs to highlight a natural softness, as well as the ability to fit and support the human body.
 Wegner is known as “the Master of the Chair” and designed over 500 styles for virtually every style and preference.

 Wegner’s famous chairs include names such as “wishbone,” “peacock,” “valet,” “circle,” “shell,” “wing,” “oculus,” and many more.
 These chairs encompass a broad category, with styles and prices to fit a variety of lifestyles.
 More than just a place to “sit a spell” these midcentury chairs transform an ordinary area into a space with style, class and comfort.
 An office can easily integrate more than one of these space-efficient styles for additional interest.
 Polish your office design with the soft lighting of a midcentury modern desk, floor, or wall lamp.
+You can buy your furniture from Buy Direct Online to save money.
 A vibrant area rug with eye-catching geometric designs is also an easy way to provide a warm atmosphere, as well as awaken creativity.

 Whether you design your entire home with classic midcentury furniture from Eames, Saarinen, and Wegner in mind, or carefully choose a few key pieces to highlight, you are investing in the culture of an earlier age.
 The smooth, timeless designs are built to enhance any home with a functionality which will never be outdated.